Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Substitutions

 \section{Substitutions}

 Most of our work focuses on translating types and terms in a given context into ones in a simpler context.
-With that purpose, we define \emph{substitutions}~$\sigma$, defined as:
+With that purpose, we define \emph{substitutions}~$\sigma$ as:

 that maps skeleton parameters to skeletons, dirt parameters to dirt, and so on.
 We assume that each parameter is assigned at most one counterpart, so we can interpret each substitution as a function.
-When easier, we will use the function like notation $\sigma(x) = z$ to denote the action of the substitution on the parameter $x$.
-We shall also use $\sigma \setminus x$ to denote the substitution $\sigma$ with the mapping that maps the variable $x$ removed.
+When easier, we will use the function like notation (e.g. $\sigma(\skelvar) = \skel$) to denote the action of the substitution on a given parameter.
+We shall also use $\sigma \setminus \mathcal{P}$ to denote the substitution $\sigma$ with the removal of all parameters in the set $\mathcal{P}$.